 Instant Pot Beef Stew Recipe

-[Meta Note: This is a Guest post by Annie’s fiancée Talia, who normally writes on her personal/book review/academic/philosophy blog Word-for-Sense and Other Stories.]
+[Meta Note: This is a Guest post by Annie’s friend Talia, who normally writes on their personal/book review/academic/philosophy blog Word-for-Sense and Other Stories.]

 I live a pretty busy life, and I don’t like cooking nearly as much as Annie does, so when I make food, I try to make it last as long as possible.
 Big meals that are also tasty can take a long time to cook though, which is why the darling of my housewarming gifts was and remains my beloved instant pot.
 The following recipe makes approximately four bowls of stew, which for me is four meals.
 It’s a halved version of something I made last week, halved because I actually made two instant pots worth of beef stew, taking advantage of being trapped in my house with the storm and nothing to do but read and cook.
 The prep for both batches together took about twenty minutes with two people working at it, so a single person making just this recipe should take about twenty on their own.

 - 1.5 pounds of beef bottom round roast

 - 1 small turnip